-As the head coach of the 18U Heartbreakers Junior Olympic Travel Team, Burdette has racked up an extraordinary overall record of 634-319 since 1995.
+As the head coach of the 18U Heartbreakers Junior Olympic Travel Team, Burdette has won over 700 games since 1995.
 He was recognized at the 2010 National Fastpitch Coaches Association (NFCA) Convention for eclipsing the 600-win plateau.
 His Heartbreaker squads have amassed seven top 10 finishes in the Amateur Softball Association of America (ASA) and Protect Our Nation's Youth (PONY) Nationals, which included four top 3 finishes.

 A native of Dickerson, Md., Burdette also serves as the camp director for the Heartbreakers Softball Camp, which he developed in 1996 with 13 attendees.
 Today, the camp has swelled to as many as 150 campers who wish to hone their skills in all areas of the game.